mlflow/mlflow/docs/source/llms/tracing/contribute.rst

 Libraries like **OpenAI**, **Anthropic**, **Ollama**, and **LiteLLM** focus on providing access to LLMs.
 These libraries often have simple client SDKs, therefore, we often simply use ad-hoc patching to trace those APIs.

 For this type of library, start with listing up the core APIs to instrument.
 For example, in Anthropic auto-tracing, we patch the ``create()`` method of the ``Messages`` class.
-If the library has multiple APIs (e.g., embeddings, transcription) and you don't know which ones to support, consult with the maintainers.
+If the library has multiple APIs (e.g., embeddings, transcription) and you're not sure which ones to support, consult with the maintainers.
 Refer to the `Anthropic auto-tracing implementation <https://github.com/mlflow/mlflow/blob/master/mlflow/anthropic/autolog.py>`_ as an example.

 **⚙️ Orchestration Frameworks**